commonprefix/website/blog/battle-of-blockchains.md

 with the longest chain selection rule, akin to the one of PoW.
 Although these approaches seem similar, PoS is vulnerable to safety attacks when the network is dynamic.
 Let us illustrate this vulnerability with an example.
-Consider a PoS blockchain that in its 100th operation day has 10% of its total stake active, with honest nodes holding 6% and an adversary holding 4%.
-Then, at a later point in time, e.g. on its 200th operation day, the total stake active is 50%, with honest nodes holding 30% and the adversary 20%.
+Consider a PoS blockchain that, in its 100th operation day, has 10% of its total stake active, with honest nodes holding 6% and an adversary holding 4%.
+Then, at a later point in time, e.g., on its 200th operation day, the total stake active is 50%, with honest nodes holding 30% and the adversary 20%.
 On the 200th operation day, the blockchain is not safe anymore, as the adversary can now use its 20% stake to rewrite